 GE E4 Series RO - GE's E-series RO machines are designed for durable operation, high quality product water production, easy installation and straightforward control.
 The E4-LE RO Series has slightly different specifications, operating parameters and materials of construction.

-GE Industrial Series RO - Industrial High Pressure Brackish Water RO Elements
+SUEZ Industrial Series RO - Industrial High Pressure Brackish Water RO Elements

 Culligan Reverse Osmosis System Application